 This question has been answered by Dr Scott Wade, technical and certification manager, Digital Illumination Interface Alliance (DiiA).

-For more information on how DALI-2 compares with DALI version 1, click here.
+For more information on intra-luminaire DALI and the new DiiA specifications, click here.

 To see other lighting questions answered by experts, click here.